What could have been a great psychological drama about loss and healing turns out to be a frustrating and tonal mess after a promising beginning

-Written by Flanagan and Jeff Howard – who also co-wrote his great Oculus (2013) –, Before I Wake follows married couple Jessie (Kate Bosworth) and Mark (Thomas Jane), who decide to adopt sweet 8-year-old boy Cody (Jacob Tremblay) after their own son’s death in a tragic accident.
-Cody is terrified of sleeping, and it doesn’t take long for the couple to realize that when he is asleep strange things start to appear.
-They are visited by a kaleidoscope of butterflies (the boy loves them) and Jessie soon embraces this magical opportunity to be in contact again with her lost child.
-But what she doesn’t realize is that a child’s mind is not only full of magic but also fears, and that her selfish determination can lead to a horrific nightmare.
+Written by Flanagan and Jeff Howard — who also co-wrote his great Oculus (2013) — Before I Wake follows married couple Jessie (Kate Bosworth) and Mark (Thomas Jane) who decide to adopt sweet 8‑year-old boy Cody (Jacob Tremblay) after their own son’s death in a tragic accident.
+Cody is terrified of sleeping, and it doesn’t take long for the couple to realize that when he is asleep, strange things start to appear.
+They are visited by a kaleidoscope of butterflies (the boy loves them), and Jessie soon embraces this magical opportunity to be in contact again with her lost child.
+But what she doesn’t realize is that a child’s mind is not only full of magic but also fears and that her selfish determination can lead to a horrific nightmare.

-With such an intriguing premise, the first half of the film is easily the best.
-We see Jessie struggling to overcome the sorrow she feels and there is even a character who offers a perfectly plausible explanation for how a sleep-deprived person can see things that are not real.
+With such intriguing premise, the first half of the film is easily the best.
+We see Jessie struggling to overcome the sorrow she feels, and there is even a character who offers a perfectly plausible explanation for how a sleep-deprived person can see things that are not real.
 At some point, it is easy to wonder if what she is beginning to experience is only a product of her tired mind.
 Flanagan is not in a hurry, and so he takes his time to let us care about these people and the fact that they just want a new chance in life to be happy again.
-This is something we can all relate to, and Before I Wake is quite effective in the way it uses a supernatural element as a narrative device to discuss human nature – something that Solaris also did.
+This is something we can all relate to, and Before I Wake is quite effective in the way it uses a supernatural element as a narrative device to discuss human nature — something that Solaris also did.

-That is, until the movie is sabotaged by a bizarre twist after halfway through, when we see people literally vanish into thin air after being attacked by a monster that Cody calls “The Canker Man.”
-It makes no sense from any perspective (although we know this is a movie) and seems more like an excuse to justify that no dead bodies have ever been left behind in Cody’s previous homes.
+That is, until the movie is sabotaged by a bizarre twist halfway through when we see people literally vanish into thin air after being attacked by a monster that Cody calls “The Canker Man.”
+It makes no sense from any perspective (though we know this is a movie) and seems more like an excuse to justify that no dead bodies have ever been left behind in Cody’s previous homes.
 Even worse is how the movie’s central message comes off as horribly selfish in the end (I’ll come back to that in more details later), while the whole explanation about the monster’s existence and physical appearance sounds forced and makes the movie convoluted, with “profound” written all over it.
 Like I always say, sometimes less is more.

 Flanagan’s direction is also sadly flawed.
 Whereas in Oculus and Hush (2016) he was able to keep us always tense by confusing the present with the past (in the former) or by exploring the limitations created by the character’s physical disability (in the latter), here everything is more clichéd.
-Rooms are usually too dark, leaving the actors’ faces half in shadows (why can’t anyone turn the lights on?), we have creepy bathtubs (my God, until when?) and, of course, there are loud noises to throw us off our chairs – though it is great that he doesn’t overuse them.
-But the main problem is that after a while he seems like trying to combine two different movies in one, and that unfortunately makes Before I Wake uneven in terms of tone and mood.
+Rooms are usually too dark, leaving the actors’ faces half in shadows (why can’t anyone turn the lights on?), we have creepy bathtubs (my God, until when?) and, of course, there are loud noises to throw us off our chairs — though it is great that he doesn’t overuse them.
+But the main problem is that after a while, he seems like he is trying to combine two different movies in one, and that unfortunately makes Before I Wake uneven in terms of tone and mood.